Own-Data-Privateer/hoardy-web/tool/README.md

 ## hoardy-web

-A tool to pretty-print, compute and print values from, search, organize (programmatically rename/move/symlink/hardlink files), import, export, (WIP: check, deduplicate, and edit) `Hoardy-Web`'s WRR (Web Request+Response) archive files.
+A tool to display, search, manipulate, import, and export Web Request+Response (`WRR`) archive files produced by the `Hoardy-Web` Web Extension browser add-on.

 Terminology: a `reqres` (`Reqres` when a Python type) is an instance of a structure representing HTTP request+response pair with some additional metadata.